-Remember: If it flooded during Tax Day, it absolutely will flood again during a 100 year storm.
-Nothing has been done by Precinct 4 or Harris County Flood Control to increase Cy Creek’s ability to carry or store water.
+Remember: If it flooded during Tax Day, it absolutely will flood again.
+Nothing has been done by Precinct 3 or Harris County Flood Control to increase Cy Creek’s ability to carry or store water.

 To see more detail, go to Harris County’s Flood Warning System webpage: